Editor’s Note: This article originally published in September 2021 and was updated in May 2022 to reflect the latest.

 In fact, Benioff’s special passion for sustainability has helped spur Salesforce’s environmental efforts over the last decade, efforts that now range all the way from protecting ocean health to conserving, restoring, and growing 1 trillion trees.
 All with one goal in mind: preserving the Earth for generations to come.

 The question on any good skeptic’s mind: how can a tech company help protect the environment?
 According to Patrick Flynn, Global Head of Sustainability at Salesforce, it’s about using the full power of the company for the planet.

 “We need everyone to do what they do best,” said Flynn.“We need artists to make art for climate action, lawyers to file lawsuits, and software developers to write code for climate action.
 I think anybody who marries their brilliance and their passion for climate action can help change the world.”

 We need everyone to do what they do best.
 We need artists to make art for climate action, lawyers to file lawsuits, and software developers to write code for climate action.Patrick Flynn, Global Head of Sustainability, Salesforce

 What does Salesforce do best?
 Put transformational tools in the hands of its customers to help them navigate successfully into the future.

-So it’s fitting that Salesforce offers its customers the resources to reach their own sustainability goals.
-This includes products like Net Zero Cloud, a carbon accounting solution to help organizations track their carbon footprint, and Net Zero Marketplace, a trusted platform that makes carbon credit purchases simple and transparent.
+So it’s fitting that Salesforce offers its customers a pathway to reach their own sustainability goals, through a product that helps organizations track their carbon footprint.
 As a model for its customers, Salesforce achieved net zero emissions across its full value chain and 100% renewable energy for its global operations as of September 2021.
 To further emphasize the importance of sustainability to the company, in February 2022, Salesforce announced sustainability as a fifth core value.